HNKunwar/YouTube_Education_Filter/README.md

 # YouTube_Education_Filter
 Simple Chrome extension that blocks all videos that aren't tagged in the Education genre.
-For when you can't block Youtube because you need that direction connection to the Titan Among Men, the Patron Saint of Education: TheOrganicChemistryTutor.
+For when you can't block Youtube because you need that direct connection to the Titan Among Men, the Patron Saint of Education: TheOrganicChemistryTutor.

 When Enabled it will redirect all videos not in the YouTube Education category back to the home page.
 More of a soft block and reminder as there's no feature to enforce or schedule blocks.